SunOner/mouse_net/README.md

 ## Usage

 1. Install the required libraries using `pip`: `pip install numpy opencv-python torch torchvision tqdm matplotlib`
-2. Configure the script options in the __main__ section of the script.
+2. Configure the script options in the config.py file.
-3. Run the script using Python to start the data generation and training process `python train.py`.
+3. Run the script using Python to start the data generation and training process `python main.py`.
-4. If visualization is enabled (Option_visualise = True), an OpenCV window will display the target movements.
-5. The trained model will be saved as mouse_net.pth.
+4. The trained model will be saved as mouse_net.pth in main folder.
-6. Move mouse_net.pth to ai aimbot main folder.
+5. Move mouse_net.pth to Sunone Aimbot main folder.
-7. Go to ai aimbot config and set AI_mouse_net = True.
+6. Go to ai aimbot config and set AI_mouse_net = True.

 ## Configuration Options